Undergraduate Catalog

 439 Methods of Teaching Middle Level and High School Social Studies.
 (3) Designed to aid the prospective middle and high school social studies teacher in developing objectives, identifying appropriate learning standards, selecting and organizing content, and using various instructional and assessment techniques.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: C- or better in EDS 301.

 449 Innovative Strategies for Teaching Social Studies.
-(3) Designed to aid the prospective secondary social studies teacher in planning for differentiated instruction; providing for inquirybased learning; using a variety of strategies that support comprehension of text, critical thinking, and problem solving; and analyzing student learning.
+(3) Designed to aid the prospective secondary social studies teacher in planning for differentiated instruction; providing for inquiry-based learning; using a variety of strategies that support comprehension of text, critical thinking, and problem solving; and analyzing student learning.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: EDS 303, EDS 305, SSED 439, and either ENG 366 or RDG 387; grade of C- or better in all prerequisite courses.

 495 Teaching with a Global Perspective.
-(3) (Global Issues) Develops the conceptual base for teaching the understanding of global connections including those dealing with social, environmental, economic, technological, and individual cultural dimensions.
+(3) (Multicultural) Develops the conceptual base for teaching the understanding of global connections including those dealing with social, environmental, economic, technological, and individual cultural dimensions.
 Field component required.
 A minimum grade of C- is required of Teacher Education majors.
 Prerequisites: SSED 439 or 365; fully accepted into Teacher Education Program (TEP).

 SPECIAL EDUCATION (SPED)